ocsf/ocsf-docs/Articles/Patching Core Using Extensions.md

 To keep things separated, this extended class uses a different `uid` value.
 Note that only the `new_metadata` attribute was needed with this approach, as all of the standard Base event class attributes will still be present.

 However, now you will have two metadata attributes, the core `metadata` attribute of type `metadata` as well as the extended metadata object `extra_metadata`.
 Since `extra_metadata` extended `metadata` you now have two versions of most of the `metadata` attributes.
 This is probably not what you wanted.
 Maybe that's why you created a new class and copied most but not all of the attributes, so that you would only have one extended metadata object in the class.
 You just wanted to add some extra attributes to the `metadata` object in the core schema's Base event class.
+That's where Patching Extensions comes in.

 ## A Patching Approach for Extensions